zushenyan/zushenyan.github.com/_posts/2015-10-12-frontend-fundamental-ajax-jsonp-and-cors.markdown

 # AJAX
 One way to access cross domain resource without violating SOP is to use current server which sends pages to our browser as a proxy.

-By doing this, fetching cross domain resources is our server's job now since **SOP only works on client side, not server side**.
+By doing this, fetching cross domain resources is our server's job now since **SOP only works on browser, not server**.

 > client's request <---> our server as proxy <---> another server